ietf-wg-asdf/SDF/sdf.md

 ~~~

 Note that there is no way to provide a URI scheme name in a curie, so
-all references outside of the document need to go through the
+all references to outside of the document need to go through the
 namespace map.

 Name references occur only in specific elements of the syntax of SDF: